 We need Insurance Data Platforms and Data Engines

-A consolidated view of legacy as well as alternative data on multiple levels is needed.
+Data management and analytics solutions need to provide a consolidated view of legacy as well as alternative data on multiple levels.
 Data Engines can harmonize multiple streams of internal and external data and convert to create meaningful insights.
 They can create the most efficient ways of generating insightful information such as segmented viewing of insurance portfolios, comparison of city-level demographics data or any correlation with Google Trends, Internet of Things and/or macroeconomic trends.